bioconnector/workshops2015/lessons/r/r-manipulation.md

 The dplyr package gives you a handful of useful **verbs** for managing data.
 On their own they don't do anything that base R can't do.

-1. filter
+0. filter
-2. select
+0. select
-3. mutate
+0. mutate
+0. arrange
-4. summarize
+0. summarize
-5. group_by
+0. group_by
-6. _more later..._
+0. _more later..._

 They all take a data.frame or tbl_df as their input for the first argument.